dimitriwalters/javascript-handbook/README.md

 When a process does not block other processes during execution.

 ### closure
-A feature of a function that allows access to the parent scope - even after the parent scope is destroyed.
+The behaviour of functions to maintain it's parent scope - even after the parent scope is destroyed.

 ### equality
 `===`: compares two values for equality